 - Numerous meeting and occasions for debate:

-- A convention by invitation to present the findings of our research on Food & Grocery, one of the most important sectors for Made in Italy.
+- A convention by invitation to present the findings of our research on Fon B2c eCommerce Payment and Logistics solutions and their impact on the purchase experience;

 - A public convention to present the main findings of our research, with round table sessions and talks given by major players from the B2C e-commerce world.

-- A paper report containing the main findings of our 2017 research, which will be distributed during the convention.
+- Three paper report containing the main findings of our 2018 research, which will be distributed during the convention.

 Research covers the following areas:

-- Study the main added-value services concerning the dispatch phase, evaluating the relative environmental impact.
+- study of distribution logistcs and main added-value services concerning the dispatch phase, evaluating the relative environmental impact;

 The Observatory’s research is based upon an empirical analysis with surveys and case studies that involve the top 350 B2C e-commerce operators, covering over 95% of the market.